rasikasrimal/Heartlytics/docs/security_and_encryption.md

 - Session-based authentication with **Flask‑Login**.
 - Email and TOTP factors provide optional multi-factor authentication.
+- Verification emails display masked addresses and respect resend cooldowns enforced on the server.
 - Password resets force a fresh login and send a notification email.
 - Login, OTP request, and verification endpoints enforce per‑IP and per‑ID limits to deter brute force attempts.